-Democrats trying to delay House GOP health care bill
+GOP healthcare plan clears first hurdle

 One Democratic committee aide said the intent is to "make some Republicans take some really tough votes" that are "revealing" about the GOP's priorities on health care.

 Democratic Rep. Brian Higgins highlighted a provision of the bill that provides a tax break for health insurance companies amid criticism that it will simply be passed onto industry executives.
-Higgins listed the million dollar salaries enjoyed by CEOs at health care giants like Aetna, Anthem, Cigna and United Healthcare.
+Higgins listed the million-dollar salaries enjoyed by CEOs at health care giants like Aetna, Anthem, Cigna and United Healthcare.

 It's "morally reprehensible," Higgins said.